 P.O.
 Box 1032

 Easton, MA 02334

-You can also stop by the Thrift Store at 192 Washington Street, the corner of Rt 138 and Elm Street, on Wednesdays and Saturdays to speak with a Lion.
-(192 Washington is NOT a valid mailing address for the Lions)
+You can also stop by the Thrift Store at 192 Washington Street, North Easton, MA, on the corner of Route 138 and Elm Street, on Wednesdays and Saturdays to speak with a Lion. (the Washington Street location is NOT a valid mailing address for the Lions)

 Leave a Message at

 We meet on the 2nd and 4th Wednesdays of the month at the VFW on the corner of Rockland Street and Allen Road September through June.
 Check our Event Calendar for exact locations.
 Contact any Lion Member to be our "no obligation" guest for dinner at one of our upcoming meetings.

 Ram strongly believes that by participating in local community service, it not only makes a difference to the organization and people being served, but also helps oneself to develop civic and social responsibility skills and become more aware of what his/her community needs.
 He says “Being engaged in community service has provided me with the opportunity to become an active member of the community and society at large.
 Community service or volunteerism as always enabled me to acquire life skills and knowledge, as well as provide a service to those who need it most...".
 Ram is an executive board member (serving as Joint Secretary) of Telugu Association of Greater Boston.
 He is an IT professional and currently works as Director–Global Risk Management at Oracle.
 Ram also is a DJ, providing audio services for live music events, Indian dance recitals and more.